 - CPU Shows a dynamic graphical representation of the usage of CPU over time.
 You can hover your mouse over the graph to view details.
-In multiprocessor operating system, you can make the pane to display individual graph for each CPU by selecting the check box 'Show one graph per CPU' at the bottom left of the interface. - I/O Shows a dynamic graphical representation of Input/Output activities of the computer over time.
+In multiprocessor operating system, you can make the pane to display individual graph for each CPU by selecting the check box 'Show one graph per CPU' at the bottom left of the interface. - System Commit Shows a dynamic graphical representation of performance system commit.
 You can hover your mouse over the graph to view details. - Physical Memory Shows a dynamic graphical representation of the usage of physical system memory over time.
+You can hover your mouse over the graph to view details. - I/O Shows a dynamic graphical representation of Input/Output activities of the computer over time.
 You can hover your mouse over the graph to view details. - Network Shows a dynamic graphical representation of how much network traffic is being used over time by services and applications running on your computer.
-You can hover your mouse over the graph to view details.
+You can hover your mouse over the graph to view details. - Disk Shows a dynamic graphical representation of disk usage.
+You can hover your mouse over the graph to view details